Runcorn pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Runcorn?

-On 25 June 2026, Grass is the dominant pollen source in Runcorn. cypress are also present but at lower levels. willow, alder, birch, and hazel are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Runcorn. artemisia, birch, hazel, cypress, willow, and alder are not currently active.

 When is pollen season in Runcorn?